-Use the following procedure to acknowledge alarm(s).
+Use the following procedure to acknowledge alarm(s):

 1. Unlock and open the enclosure door.
-Read the alphanumeric display .
-It alternates between the display shown in fig 2.1 & the summary shown below.
+Read the alphanumeric display.
+It alternates between the display shown in Figure 2-1 & the summary shown below:

-''' ALARM Press <FIRE ALARM ACK> to review.
+ALARM Press <FIRE ALARM ACK> to review.

-ALARMS = 1 ISOLATED = 0 FAULT = 0 '''
+ALARMS = 1 ISOLATED = 0 FAULT = 0

 - 2. Press the <FIRE ALARM ACK> key.
-Pressing the ACK key causes the following to occur: - Buzzer silences - Fire Alarm indicator changes from flashing to steady ON.
+Pressing the ACK key causes the following to occur: - Buzzer silences. - Fire Alarm indicator changes from flashing to steady ON.
 Note that the Zone Alarm indicator continues to flash until the zone is isolated or reset.

-Isolating (Silencing) the EWS or External Bell
+Isolating (Silencing) the Warning System or External Bell

 When an alarm condition occurs, the building's warning system activates to warn the building's occupants about the alarm condition.
-In addition, the external bell sounds to indicate the location of the 4100U-S1 FIP.
+In addition, the external bell sounds to indicate the location of the 4100ES to the fire brigade.
 During maintenance or testing, these outputs can be prevented from activating by isolating them before an alarm occurs.
-In a real alarm situation, they should be left operating until Brigade personnel choose to turn them off.
+In a real alarm situation, they should be left operating until brigade personnel choose to turn them off.